ActiveDirectoryManagementFramework/ActiveDirectoryManagementFramework.github.io/documentation/components/domain/object-categories.md

 Object categories are a way to apply settings to a type of object based on a ruleset / filterset.
 For example, by registering an object category "Domain Controllers" (with appropriate filters / conditions), it becomes possible to define access rules that apply to all domain controllers, but not all computers.

-> Object Categories are currently only implemented by AccessRules.

 To define an Object Category in a [Context](../../basics/contexts.html), create `.psd1` (*NOT* `.json`) files in the `domain/objectcategories` folder.

 ## Example Configuration